SeaHorses Mikawa

-Seahorses Mikawa is a Japanese professional basketball team located in Kariya and sponsored by Aisin.
+Seahorses Mikawa is a Japanese professional basketball team based in Kariya, Aichi Prefecture and sponsored by Aisin.
+The team competes in the B.League Premier, the highest division of the B.League, as a member of the Western Conference.
+The team plays its home games at Wing Arena Kariya.

 The team was founded in 1947.
-The team played in the National Basketball League.
-The current head coach is Ryan Richman.
+The team originally played in the National Basketball League.
 In July 2015 it was announced that the team will compete in the first division of the new Japan Professional Basketball League, which commenced in October 2016.

 History

 Throughout the past decade, the team has been led by head coach Kimikazu Suzuki and naturalized big man J. R. Sakuragi, who led the SeaHorses to decades of success, including numerous titles in Japan's prime basketball league.